 Successful meditation requires good concentration.
 However, this does not mean that you cannot meditate if you lack concentration.
 You can, but meditation would not be deep and focused, but it will surely benefit you.

-Better concentration makes meditation easier and more beneficial.
+Better concentration makes meditation easier and more effective.

 It is like playing basketball.
 You can play basketball and enjoy it, even if you do not play well and are not fast enough.
 Some do not possess “basketball skills”, but they do play for pleasure and fun, while others are talented, train regularly, and join professional teams.